ionify/about/ions/ion.md

 # ion

-**invoked object notation** combines objects with mathematical operators that invoke their behavior and-or observation:
+**invoked object notation** combines objects with operators that invoke their behavior and-or observation:

 ```javascript